Wemoments

 help people reflect on emotions in a light and feel understood through shared experiences?

-πŸ’ͺ From Insights to MVP
+πŸ’ͺ From Insights to Features

 Through several rounds of ideation, I led a card sorting exercise with 3 participants.
 The results highlighted two key preferences: